Case Study

 Thrive

-The Auto Curation feature simplifies integrating content from various providers—such as LinkedIn Learning, Udemy, and Go1 into the Thrive platform.
-This project aimed to reimagine the workflows, giving admins more control, improve content management and reduce support reliance.
+Thrive’s Auto Curation feature allowed integration from other content providers—such as LinkedIn Learning, Udemy, and Go1 into the Thrive platform.
+This was often utilised to help provide courses and learning materials to their workforces.

 Platform Admins